syt123450/giojs/docs/APIs.md

 ## Object Design APIs

 The Object Design APIs are a group of APIs used to control the object (show or hide).
-Together with the documentation, we implement live demo and provide jsfiddle online editor for you to understand and try for each API, you can click the link below to see the detail explanation of each API.
-To help you understand how the APIs work, live demos and jsfiddle examples are provided.
+Together with the documentation, we implemented a live demo and provided a jsfiddle online editor for you to learn and try out each API.
+You can click the link below to see the detailed explanation of each API.

 * [setInitCountry](#setinitcountry)
 * [lightenMentioned](#lightenmentioned)